gusaidler/blog/_posts/2019-08-20-pyspark-upsert.md

 The only available technology for me to handle this at the time was Spark, and by default, Spark doesn't support UPSERTs.
 Therefore, I had to implement it on my own. **I needed 2 things to make it work: a primary key and a last modified date field**

-For reference, I used spark 2.4.3 in Ubuntu 18.04 LTS for this demo
+For reference, I used spark 2.4.3 in Ubuntu 18.04 LTS for this demo{: .notice--warning}

 Here's what I did: